Conformal field theory on the plane: The bootstrap approach

-The OPE coefficients can be determined by solving the associativity condition \eqref{cccc}, provided the model has enough symmetry for \begin{itemize} \item constraining the dependence of the OPE coefficient $C_{\sigma_1,\sigma_2}^{\sigma}(x_1,x_2)$ on $(x_1,x_2)$, and \item decomposing the spectrum $S$ into a reasonable number of representations. \end{itemize} These conditions are fulfilled in certain conformal field theories.
+We could go further and reduce the two-point function to a sum of one-point functions.
+This is however unnecessary, because conformal symmetry will determine the two-point function, so that we can consider it a known quantity.
+So, in order to compute correlation functions, all we need to know (in addition to the spectrum $\mathcal{S}$) is the OPE coefficient $C_{\sigma_1,\sigma_2}^{\sigma}(x_1,x_2)$.
+This can be determined by solving associativity \eqref{cccc} and commutativity conditions, provided the model has enough symmetry for \begin{itemize} \item constraining the dependence of the OPE coefficient $C_{\sigma_1,\sigma_2}^{\sigma}(x_1,x_2)$ on $(x_1,x_2)$, and \item decomposing the spectrum $\mathcal{S}$ into a reasonable number of representations. \end{itemize} These conditions are fulfilled in certain conformal field theories.
 In particular, as we will see in Chapter \ref{secccs}, conformal symmetry is enough for determining the $x$-dependence of OPE coefficients.

-For the moment, let us show how symmetry constraints can simplify the associativity condition.
-We recall that a state $\sigma\in S$ can be written as $\sigma=(R,v)$ as in eq. \eqref{arv}, where $R$ is an indecomposable representation of the symmetry algebra and $v\in R$.
-Symmetry constraints lead to equations for the OPE coefficient $C_{\sigma_1,\sigma_2}^{\sigma_3}(x_1,x_2)$, which have two general properties: \begin{itemize} \item The symmetry equations for the OPE coefficient are linear. \item A symmetry equation may have terms with different values of the parameters $v_i$ and $x_i$, but it involves only one value of each of the parameters $R_i$, as by definition the action of a symmetry transformation on a state $v_i\in R_i$ is another state in the same representation. \end{itemize} Therefore, an OPE coefficient can be decomposed into universal and model-dependent data as